Raphael Assibey-Mensah: SC Freiburg II

 In May 2021, Assibey-Mensah agreed to transfer to newly-promoted 3.
 Liga club SC Freiburg II, on a contract effective 1 July 2021, for a €100,000 fee.
 During an illness-affected 2021–22 season, he made eight appearances without scoring.
 In June 2022, Assibey-Mensah joined Swiss Challenge League club FC Schaffhausen on trial, but did not win a contract.
 Assibey-Mensah departed the club on the penultimate day of the summer transfer window.

 FSV Zwickau

 On 31 August 2022, Assibey-Mensah transferred to 3.
 Liga club FSV Zwickau and signed a one-year contract, with a one-year option.
+He made 20 appearances and scored three goals during a 2022–23 season which culminated in the club's relegation to the Regionalliga Nordost.
+Assibey-Mensah was released when the club neglected to take up the option on his contract.

+Return to TSV Schott Mainz

+Assibey-Mensah spent time during the 2023 off-season training with the VDV and former club TSV Schott Mainz.
+Following a failed trial with Regionalliga Südwest club Kickers Offenbach, Assibey-Mensah signed a contract with TSV Schott Mainz on 8 September 2023.
+After four goals in 15 appearances, he departed the club during the 2023–24 winter break.

+1. FC Bocholt

+On 5 January 2024, Assibey-Mensah transferred to Regionalliga West club 1.
+FC Bocholt.
+He made seven appearances and scored one goal during what remained of the 2023–24 season, prior to being frozen out of the squad in April 2024.
+Assibey-Mensah played a full part in the 2024–25 season, scoring 11 goals in 30 appearances prior to undergoing surgery on a season-ending adductor injury in May 2025.
+He transferred out of the club in June 2025.

+Rot-Weiß Erfurt

+On 21 June 2025, Assibey-Mensah signed a two-year contract with Regionalliga Nordost club Rot-Weiß Erfurt.

 International career

 Assibey-Mensah was named as a standby for a Germany U16 training camp in Barsinghausen in May 2015.

 Personal life

 Assibey-Mensah is of Ghanaian descent.